bladshed/project-2-vuejs/README.md

    * Portability and compatibility
       * Works with any browsers
-      * Work with any OS as long as it uses a browser
+      * Works with any OS as long as it uses web browser
       * Works with phones and tablets

    * Maintainability
       * Bug fix many only take a few minutes since it's a small application
+      * Easy to troubleshoot since it uses javascript from backend to frontend

    * Availability
       * Application is always accessible to users any time